dmariaa/dataset-tools/README.md

 # Some useful scripts for the ETS2 Dataset

-> :warning: **Highly experimental code**: This code is not meant to be used in production systems, I just build it to
-> get information and other data needed for my degree final project.

 This project contains some python code that manipulates and gets information for the ETS Dataset I built for my degree in videogames design and development final project.
 Use it at your discretion.

+> :warning: &nbsp; **Highly experimental code**: This code is not meant to be used in production systems, I just build it to
+> get information and other data needed for my degree final project.

 ## dataset_tools.py